coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Variants:

-.. cmdv:: Print Opaque Dependencies @qualid.
+.. cmdv:: Print Opaque Dependencies @qualid

 Displays the set of opaque constants :n:`@qualid` relies on in addition to the assumptions.

-.. cmdv:: Print Transparent Dependencies @qualid.
+.. cmdv:: Print Transparent Dependencies @qualid

 Displays the set of
 transparent constants :n:`@qualid` relies on in addition to the assumptions.

-.. cmdv:: Print All Dependencies @qualid.
+.. cmdv:: Print All Dependencies @qualid

 Displays all assumptions and constants :n:`@qualid` relies on.

-.. cmd:: Search @qualid.
+.. cmd:: Search @qualid

 This command displays the name and type of all objects (hypothesis of the current goal, theorems, axioms, etc) of the current context whose